 SCV DOMAINE SKIABLE – Place du Téléphérique - Le Serre d’Aigle – Chantemerle – 05330 SAINT CHAFFREY, FRANCE or the internet address https://www.ticketoski.fr/fr/serre-chevalier

 The Client acquires no ownership or user rights and is prohibited from using the names, signs, symbols, logos, brands, copyright or other literary, artistic or industrial property rights of the Seller.

-Personal data collected during the sale of ski Passes and/or Summer Activities are processed with the purpose of:
+Personal data collected during the sale of ski Passes is processed with the purpose of:

 - Responding to inquiries, comments and complaints filed by the Client.
 This usage is based on the Client's consent.

-Providing all the data requested by the Seller for the sale of the Pass is compulsory.
+All data requested by the Seller for issuing the Pass is compulsory.
 Providing other information is optional.